 Pamela works for Police Scotland and has many colleagues involved in Judo.
 Better known as Pam, she enjoyed Judo as a Junior member of Yoshin Judo Club and laterly Heikokwai and was coached by Adam Livingstone.
 Pam had success at Junior Regional Level and also competed in National competitions.
-Pam has made a return to the Judo Tatami and is currently working on acheiving her 1st Kyu brown belt and will be undertaking the British Judo Association UKCC Level 1 Coaching certificate during 2018.
-Pam is also keen to get back competing.
+Pam has made a return to the Judo Tatami and is currently working on acheiving her 1st Kyu brown belt and is a British Judo Association UKCC Level 1 Coach.

 Leo has been doing Judo for 3 years.
 He has been helping at Randori Judo since March 2018 .
-He is working towards his UKCC level 1 coaching qualification.
+Leo is UKCC level 1 coaching qualification.
 As well as Judo Leo enjoys helping out at Rugby.
 He has been playing Rugby for 7 years.
 Leo is a British Judo Association UKCC Level 1 Coach and an apprentice in Plumber.

 Danielle tried judo as a junior and made a return to the mat when Randori Judo started.
 She volunteers helping with children's classes where she is well liked by all.
 Danielle is working through the senior grading system and is planning to undertake her UKCC Coaching qualification in the future.

-Lee has been doing Judo for 3 years.
-Lee works for Midlothian Council as a Maintenance Surveyor.
+Lee is a 1st KYU Brown belt and works for Midlothian Council as a Maintenance Surveyor.
 He is a qualified plumber and served his apprenticeship at Midlothian Council.
 As well as Judo Lee enjoys Rugby.

 Stephen enrolled in a sports therapy course at Edinburgh College with the long-term view of becoming a sports therapist after was diagnosed with a serious eye condition called Macular Degeneration.
 He was enrolled in the 2014 sports and exercise access course which enabled him to go on to further studies.
 After two and a half years of hard work Stephen left college with an HNC and HND as an ‘A’ pass student.
 Stephen has continued to develop his skill base by attending professional development courses and gaining experience by using the permitted work scheme for part-time employment.
 Local hairdressers Shear Expressions has provided a room Stephen could use for delivering his treatments.